Hakeem Jeffries: Start of the Trump's second term

 On February 24, Jeffries wrote a "dear colleagues" letter in response to House Republicans' budget framework to set in motion the cuts needed to reauthorize Trump's 2017 tax law.
 In the letter, Jeffries lambasted Republicans for the cuts to Medicaid in their tax package.

 On April 27, after House Republicans passed their budget framework, Jeffries and Senator Cory Booker held an event on the Capitol steps to protest the proposed Medicaid cuts.
 The sit-in began around 6 a.m. and lasted over 12 hours.
 A few days later, Jeffries gave a speech marking Trump's first 100 days in office in which he called Republicans in Congress a "rubber stamp" for Trump's agenda of "chaos, cruelty, and corruption" and said that Democrats would lay out a "blueprint for a better America".

 On July 3, during the 119th Congress, after months of negotiations, the House voted on the One Big Beautiful Bill Act.
-Jeffries used his magic minute to speak for eight hours and 44 minutes in opposition to the bill, from 4:53 a.m. to 1:38 p.m.
+Jeffries used his magic minute to speak for eight hours and 44 minutes in opposition to the bill, from 4:53am to 1:38pm.
 He broke former Speaker Kevin McCarthy's record of eight hours and 32 minutes, set in 2021.
 In his remarks, Jeffries discussed his background as son of a veteran, called the bill an "all-out assault" on workers, shared stories of Americans who would be hurt by the bill, quoted Martin Luther King Jr., and read from Matthew 25:35–40.
 He said he would "take my sweet time" and asked the American people to imagine a nation where anyone who works hard can live a good life.